Bengisunz/pj-Bengisunz/index.md

 # Progress Journal
+##Week 5 (Nov 20)
++l've tried to do recap exercise of dplyr package with weather data of four travel destinations that you can [Here](https://mef-bda503.github.io/files/tidyverse_recap_p1.html).
+You can find my solutions [Here](Travel_Weather_Exercise.html).
+I haven't done all the task yet. l am studying on R packages from other resources.

 ## Week 3 (Oct 24)

 + The dataset I propose to use in my project is the The Departing visitors of Turkey.
 [Here](files/TurismStats.html) is the data and my initial exploratory data analysis on it.